OpenVisualCloud/Media-Transport-Library/app/sample/msvc/README.md

 ## 1. Introduction

-The is sample code for how to develop MSVC application quickly based on Intel® Media Transport Library.
+The is sample code for how to develop MSVC application quickly based on Media Transport Library.
 The guide is verified with Visual Studio 2022 (v143).

 ## 2. Steps